syedhali/EZAudio/README.md

 `EZAudio` currently offers two drop in audio waveform components that help simplify the process of visualizing audio.

 ###<a name="EZAudioPlot"></a>EZAudioPlot
 Provides an audio waveform plot that uses CoreGraphics to perform the drawing.
 On iOS this is a subclass of UIView while on OSX this is a subclass of NSView.
-Best used on OSX as the drawing falls on the CPU and needs to redisplay after every audio data update, but useful in iOS apps for displaying full, static waveforms.
+As of the 1.0.0 release, the waveforms are drawn using CALayers where compositing is done on the GPU.
+As a result, there have been some huge performance gains and CPU usage per real-time (i.e. 60 frames per second redrawing) plot is now about 2-3% CPU as opposed to the 20-30% we were experiencing before.

 *Relevant Example Projects*
 - EZAudioCoreGraphicsWaveformExample (iOS)
 - EZAudioCoreGraphicsWaveformExample (OSX)
+- EZAudioRecordExample (iOS)
+- EZAudioRecordExample (OSX)
+- EZAudioWaveformFromFileExample (iOS)
+- EZAudioWaveformFromFileExample (OSX)
+- EZAudioFFTExample (iOS)
+- EZAudioFFTExample (OSX)

 ####Creating An Audio Plot